yyluchkiv/yyluchkiv/README.md

 I am a software engineer
 I have been a software engineer since 2011
 I plan to continue to be a software engineer
-I use Java, Spring, Docker, Postgres + React or Vue.js
+I use java, spring, docker, postgres + react or vue.js

 ### 👨🏻‍💻 Work